-However, it really doesn't take much time at all to make your own mayonnaise.
-You don't even have to cook the egg yolks first.
+However, it really doesn't take much time at all to make your own mayonnaise to use in this keto broccoli salad.
+You don't even have to cook the egg yolks first!

 To make your own mayo, you can just whip it up in a container with a stick blender.
 It's super quick to prepare.

 I like to use a stevia sweetener and the SweetLeaf brand packets are the ones I typically use.
 However, the pure powder extract or liquid extracts work well too.
 Just use my handy sweetener conversion chart to substitute any sweetener in the recipe.

 Although I use apple cider vinegar in the recipe, red wine vinegar is another option.
 And, for the mayo, I prefer using avocado mayonnaise because avocado oil is healthier than seed oils.